LESSON No. 3

 • lichen planus (bullous form);

-• multiform exudative erythema;
+• exudative erythema multiforme;

 • chronic relapsing aphthous stomatitis; eczema.

-Ballooning dystrophy- violation of the connections between the cells of the spinous layer, which leads to the free location of individual cells or their groups in the exudate of the resulting bubbles in the form of balloons.
-This is preceded by some thickening of the epithelium, the appearance of giant epithelial cells resulting from amitotic nuclear fission, but the cell itself does not divide.
+Ballooning dystrophy- disruption of connections between the cells of the spinous layer, which leads to the free arrangement of individual cells or their groups in the exudate of the resulting vesicles in the form of balloons.
+This is preceded by some thickening of the epithelium, the appearance of giant epithelial cells formed as a result of amitotic nuclear division, but the cell itself does not divide.
 The cell increases in size (ball, balloon) and floats in the liquid.
-This pathological process is manifested in herpes simplex, eczema, multiform exudative erythema, lichen planus.
+This pathological process manifests itself in herpes simplex, eczema, multiforme exudative erythema, lichen planus.

-Elements of Defeat
+Elements of defeat

-abscess- abdominal formation with purulent exudate; found on the skin and red border of the lips.
+Pustule- cavity formation with purulent exudate; found on the skin and red border of the lips.

 Abscess- limited cavity formation filled with pus; occurs due to the decomposition of pathologically altered tissue or the fusion of pustules.